DimfulDMF/TeleBridge-AI/README.md

 BRIDGE_SECRET=YOUR_RANDOM_BRIDGE_SECRET
 ```

-Replace every example value with your own.
+Replace the examples with your own values.

-Never commit `.env`.
+⚠️ Never upload your real `.env` file to GitHub.

 ---

-# 🔟 Start TeleBridge AI
+# ▶️ 9.
+Start TeleBridge AI

 ## Windows

-With the virtual environment active:

 ```powershell
 python bridge.py
 ```

----

 ## Linux